ABOUT

 Founder, President

-Ira is deeply rooted in Iraan, the Pecos County community, and the Pecos River.
-His conservation work has been mostly focused in the Hill Country and in Austin where Ira placed a conservation easement on his family ranch in 1998.
-Ira was a founding board member of the Hill Country Alliance and held leadership positions with the League of Conservation Voters, Bamberger Ranch, and numerous other conservation efforts in Texas.
+Ira Yates is our founder and president of the board.
+Ira is deeply rooted in Iraan, the Pecos County community and Pecos River where he is a multi-generational landowner along the river.
+His past conservation work has mostly been focused on the Hill Country and Austin.
+He placed a conservation easement on his family ranch in 1998, he was a founding board member of the Hill Country Alliance, and he held leadership positions with the League of Conservation Voters, Bamberger Ranch and numerous other conservation efforts in Texas.

 • Colin Odum